 Just like for any investment, there are pros and cons.
 So, let’s explore them for E-mini futures contracts.

 Pros: As mentioned above, E-mini futures can be traded almost seven days a week.
 Active traders will be delighted by this.
 Next, they also offer low-margin rates and commission fees.
 Finally, they are generally less volatile than certain securities.
 Overall, E-mini futures offer many positive attributes and diversity to a portfolio.
 However, it’s important to be informed before trading them.

 Cons: Volatility is as much a pro as a con.
 Who remembers the price of oil in April 2020?
 It dipped below $0!
 Look at it two years later.
 It isn’t far from its all-time high set during the 2008 financial crisis at $140.
 The second con is its limited range.
 Only a handful of investments are available.

 Suppose the investor sets a stop loss is set at 3850.
-The potential loss is $50*(3900-3850), which amounts to $2500 plus any margin costs.
-The investor also expects the S&P to reach 3950 in the next trading sessions.
+The potential loss is $50*(3900-3850), which is $2500 plus any margin costs.
+The investor expects the S&P to reach 3950 in the next trading sessions.

 They then add a limit order to sell when it reaches 3950.
 The potential profit becomes $50*(3950-3900), which amounts to $2500 plus any margin fees.

-If you want to learn more about how you can profit from the stock market, head on over to our free library of educational courses.
+If you want to learn more about profiting from the stock market, head to our free library of educational courses.
 We have something for everyone, including trading options for those with small accounts.